 Individuals may request access to their own personal data held by the University via a Subject Access Request.
-To facilitate access to personal data the University encourages staff to make an informal request, in the first instance, to People and Organisational Development, and current students to Student Administration, setting out details of the information required.
+To facilitate access to personal data the University encourages staff to make an informal request, in the first instance, to Human Resources and current students to Registry, setting out details of the information required.

 Where an individual considers that further information is required, they should be asked to submit a formal subject access request to the Legal Services team.
-Details about the process can be found here.
+Further information is available on subject access requests on the data protection section of the University's website.